We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 • Conversions have different types (no more destination, session-duration, or number-of-pageviews goals that we've mentioned above).

-• Reporting is different – read more about metrics comparison between UA and GA4.
+• Reporting is different.
+Read more about the metrics comparison between UA and GA4.

 Let's see the ways of Google Analytics 4 conversion configuration in the following sections.